Cosmogenic photon and neutrino fluxes in the Auger era: Introduction

 Recently the Pierre Auger Collaboration has performed a combined spectrum-composition fit~\cite{auger2017a}.
 A number of simplified assumptions are made in this work, namely that the sources are uniformly distributed within the comoving volume and that only five nuclear species are emitted (H, He, N, Si, and Fe), being these five species a representative sample that can approximately describe reality.
 The extragalactic magnetic field is assumed to be null.
 It was also attempted to account for theoretical uncertainties related to the modelling of propagation and cross check results of two simulations codes, photonuclear cross sections, and models of the EBL.

 The results of the Auger fit are rather surprising, pointing to a ``hard-spectrum problem'', favouring low spectral indices ($\alpha \lesssim 1$), and posing challenges to the current acceleration paradigm.
-Low spectral indices are incompatible with most common acceleration models, including Fermi ($\alpha \approx 2$).
-Very hard spectra ($\alpha \sim 0.3-0.8$) are predicted by some plasma-based models~\cite{heavens1988a}.
-The recent study~\cite{globus2015a} on UHECR acceleration by internal shocks of gamma-ray bursts (GRBs) has obtained spectral indices as low as $\alpha \approx 0$.
-Acceleration by unipolar inductors taking place in young pulsars produces hard spectra, with $\alpha \approx 1$~\cite{blasi2000a,fang2012a}.
-The necessary conditions for acceleration are also realised in magnetic reconnection site, which can produce $\alpha \approx 1-1.5$~\cite{kowal2011a,drury2012a,dalpino2014a}.
-The tidal disruption event (TDE) model of Ref.~\cite{alvesbatista2017b} with ignition of the star, too, may produce hard spectra with indices as low as $\alpha \sim 1.2$; other TDE models predict $\alpha \approx 1.5$~\cite{zhang2018a}.
-Ref.~\cite{unger2015a} suggests that interactions of UHECRs with the environment surrounding sources may soften the spectrum, yielding $\alpha \approx 1$.
+The situation can be alleviated by making a distinction between the spectrum of the accelerated particles ($\alpha_\text{acc}$) and the one of the escaping particles ($\alpha_\text{esc}$), since interactions with the gas and photons surrounding a source and the local magnetic fields can drastically change the spectral shape.
+In the following discussion, unless otherwise stated, we will refer to the \emph{escape} spectra as this is the relevant phenomenological quantity.
+Low spectral indices are incompatible with most common acceleration models, including Fermi ($\alpha_\text{acc} \approx 2$).
+Ref.~\cite{unger2015a} suggests that photodisintegration of UHE nuclei in the environment surrounding sources may alter the spectrum, yielding $\alpha_\text{esc} \approx 1$.
+Very hard spectra ($\alpha_\text{esc} \sim 0.3-0.8$) are predicted by some plasma-based models~\cite{heavens1988a}.
+The recent study~\cite{globus2015a} on UHECR acceleration by internal shocks in gamma-ray bursts (GRBs) has obtained spectral indices as low as $\alpha_\text{esc} \approx 0$.
+This substantial spectral hardening has also been observed in the GRB models of Refs.~\cite{baerwald2013a,biehl2018a,zhang2018a}.
+Acceleration by unipolar inductors taking place in young pulsars produces hard spectra, with $\alpha_\text{esc} \approx 1$~\cite{blasi2000a,fang2012a}.
+The necessary conditions for acceleration are also realised in magnetic reconnection sites, which can produce $\alpha_\text{esc} \approx 1-1.5$~\cite{kowal2011a,drury2012a,dalpino2014a}.
+The tidal disruption event (TDE) model of Ref.~\cite{alvesbatista2017b} with ignition of the star, too, may produce hard spectra with indices as low as $\alpha_\text{esc} \sim 1.2$.
+Refs.~\cite{biehl2017a,zhang2017a,guepin2018a} have also suggested that jetted TDEs may lead to hard spectra.

 Even if hard spectra production were achieved at each source, it is likely that the overall diffuse UHECR spectrum softens through the integration over the population of sources.
-Indeed, sources with milder characteristics, which will produce lower energy particles, are more numerous, and the distribution of their parameters will naturally soften the spectrum~\cite{kotera2011a,fang2013a}.
+Indeed, sources with milder characteristics, which will produce lower-energy particles, are more numerous, and the distribution of their parameters will naturally soften the spectrum~\cite{kotera2011a,fang2013a}.
 A hard spectrum production is thus difficult to justify from a source population point of view.